RobertAhlin/rps-project2b/README.md

 ## Second project at Code Institute

 Rock, Paper, Scissors - The Game is constructed to show the use of my knowledge with JavaScript.
 Together with my skills in HTML and CSS.
 This is a god old classic game called Rock, Paper, Scissors.
-The basic is to use one of the elements in order to beat another.
+The basics is to use one of the elements in order to beat another.
 Where Rock always beat Scissors, Scissors always beat Paper, and Paper alwas beat Rock.
 In this game.
 A user can choose one of the options to play against the computer (the Robot).
 The Robot's choise is random using "Math.random()" in JavaScript.

 # <a id="table-of-content"></a>Table of Content